Tyler-Robison/HealthyEater_backend/README.md

 2) Use npm install to install all dependencies in both repos separately.

-3) Secret.js contains the API key needed to interact with Spoontacular API, this file is not included in the repo.
+3) In the back-end, secret.js contains the API key needed to interact with Spoontacular API, this file is not included in the repo.
 You will need to obtain a free key from [Spoontacular API](https://spoonacular.com/food-api) and put it inside a secret.js file kept in the top level of the app.
 If secret is placed elsewhere you will have to update all paths to it.

 ## Scripts: